stepancheg/grpc-rust/README.md

 * Implement flow control.
 See issue #35
 * Fix performance
 * More tests
-* In particular, add more compatibility tests, they live in `long-tests` directory
+* In particular, add more compatibility tests, they live in `interop` directory
 * Fix all TODO in sources